vortexdeveloperlabs/Filter-Lock/README.md

 [Dev Docs](./DEV.md)

-> TODO: I still need to move a lot of sections here to the Dev DOcs

 Filter Lock makes your links almost unblockable and prevents automatic blocking and scanning, such as Google Safe Browsing.

 Whenever you see `Config option: ...` this will correspond to a JSON property that can be configured through config.json or through Dispenser